-She also leads the annual East Coast Women’s Retreat and has regularly offered public programming at Kripalu, the 92nd St Y, Omega, the NY Open Center, NVC Academy, and in the Bahamas and Europe.
+She also founded and co-leads the International NVC Women’s Retreat and has regularly offered public programming at Kripalu, the 92nd St Y, Omega, the NY Open Center, NVC Academy, and in Asia and Europe.
 Learn more and join her blog post and mailing list at www.workcollaboratively.com.

 Listen to CNVC Certified Trainer Dian Killian guide and ease you into a more natural expression of empathy.
 This is a three person exercise.
 Listen in and then give it a try!